cowmanjohn/HacksburgWiki2/index.md

 ## Events
 ### Recurring Events
-* **Weekly meeting every Tuesday 7:30 PM** – feel free to come by for a tour!
+* **Weekly meeting every Tuesday 7:30 PM** â€“ feel free to come by for a tour!
 This meeting is open-to-the-public and followed by an open-to-the-public work session starting at the end of the meeting to whenever the last member leaves.

 ### Upcoming Events
 * October 14, 9am to 3pm - [Repair Cafe at the NRV ReStore](https://www.facebook.com/events/1733510660283858/)